-A. For each day during which Respondent fails to perform, in accordance with the schedules contained in this Consent Order and in the various plans and reports required under this Consent Order incorporated by reference herein, any of the following activities:

-1. for failure to timely submit the RI/FS Work Plan, Sampling and Analysis Plan, draft RI Report and draft FS Report required under this Consent Order;

-2. for failure to timely submit any modifications requested by EPA or its representatives to the RI/FS Work Plan, Sampling and Analysis Plan, draft RI Report and draft FS Report as required under this Consent Order; and
+- A. For each day during which Respondent fails to perform, in accordance with the Schedule submitted by Respondent and approved by EPA pursuant to this Consent Order, and modifications, if any, thereto which have been approved by EPA, and in accordance with the requirements of this Consent Order and the various plans and reports required under this Consent Order and incorporated by reference herein, any of the following activities: - 1. for failure to timely submit the Ecological Assessment Report and FS Addendum required under this Consent Order; - 2. for failure to timely submit any modifications requested by EPA or its representatives to the Ecological Assessment Report and FS Addendum as required under this Consent Order;

-3. for failure to timely submit payment of oversight costs as provided in Section XVII;
+3. for failure to timely submit payment of oversight costs as provided in Section XVII.